alyssavanerelli/alyssavanerelli.github.io/_projects/2_project.md

 ## References
 [^1]: Losos JB.
 2009.
 Lizards in an Evolutionary Tree: Ecology and Adaptive Radiation of Anoles.
 Berkeley and Los Angeles (CA): Univeristy of California Press.
 507p.
+[^2]: Lister BC.
+1976.
+The Nature of Niche Expansion in West Indian Anolis Lizards I: Ecological Consequences of Reduced Competition.
+Evolution.
+30(4): 659-676.
+[^3]: Lister BC.
+1976.
+The Nature of Niche Expansion in West Indian Anolis Lizards II: Evolutionary Components.
+Evolution.
+30(4): 677-692.